Kourtney Kardashian’s Daughter, Penelope Disick, Has A Lip Ring Like Kim’s?

 A post shared by Kourtney Kardashian (@kourtneykardash) on

 Regardless of whether it is okay or not, Kourtney’s three kids always seem to happy.
-Six-year-old Mason, Penelope and their youngest sibling Reign, who is two, are often pictured on the mom’s Instagram.
+Six-year-old Mason, Penelope, and their youngest sibling Reign, who is 2, are often pictured on the mom’s Instagram.
 Kourtney and her long-time boyfriend (and father of the kids) Scott Disick broke up for the first time in 2015.
 The two reunited in December 2016, but called it off again just recently.

 Why did she call it off?
 The Hollywood Gossip reported that last month Scott flew to Costa Rica with Kourtney and her family for a little vacation.
 The only problem?
 He brought another girl with him and was hiding her from Kourtney.
 When the truth came out, Scott and Kourtney fought it out and Disick left for Miami, where he was spotted with various women.